Filing Annual Returns For Your Business

 Separately, a late lodgement fee will be imposed at the time of lodgement, for each return that is lodged late.

 Filing your Annual Returns can be daunting for small companies.
 However, with a thorough preparation process prior to the filing, the job becomes easier and more straightforward.
-You may also consult a corporate lawyer if you need legal advice on filing your Annual Returns.
+You may also engage a corporate secretarial firm if you need professional assistance with filing your Annual Returns.

 - Annual General Meetings (AGMs) in Singapore: What are They?